 Description of the Procedure

-You will be connected to a ventilator.
-This is a machine that moves air in and out of your lungs.
-Depending on the reason you are having VATS, one lung will be completely or partly deflated.
-This will allow your doctor to have a better view of the chest cavity on that side.
+You will be connected to a machine that will help you breathe.
+Depending on the surgery you are having, one lung will be fully or partly deflated.
+This will help the doctor view the area better.

-When the surgery is done, the tools will be removed.
+The tools will be removed.
 The lung will be inflated.
 A chest tube will be placed to drain any air or fluid.
 The doctor will close the incisions with sutures or staples.
+They will be covered with bandages.

 How Long Will It Take?